nikerla/vc-content/pages/glossary/ecommerce-platforms.md

         </div>
     </div>
     <div class="text">
         <p>You can also simply share the link to the product via social networks, to make it easy for the customers to purchase it.
 You can create either your personal Gumroad store (gumroad.com/your_shop) or have your personal domain created which will be hosted by the platform itself.
 Additionally, you can easily brand your products by creating simple colorful themes using root design features provided by the platform.
 Provide customer support via Gumroad’s e-mail system and ensure that they receive the best service possible.
-With Gumroad’s free plan you receive the basic features, while Gumroad itself takes 8,5% +30¢ per sale.
+With Gumroad’s free plan you receive the basic features, while <a href="https://gumroad.com/" rel="nofollow">Gumroad</a> itself takes 8,5% +30¢ per sale.
 When purchasing a Premium account for $10/month you only have to pay 3.5% +30¢ per sale, while also receiving a wider selection of tools to start selling online now.</p>
     </div>
     <h2>Storenvy</h2>
     <div class="col-w">